Squagward/slate-1/source/index.html.md

 });
 ```

-The base of ct.js imports are called "triggers".
-These are events that get fired
+In ctjs, "triggers" are events that get fired
 when a certain action happens in game, like a sound being played or a chat
 message being sent.
 Let's start with one of the simplest triggers: WorldLoad.
 In
 order to register a trigger, we use the provided `register` function.
 It takes
 the trigger name as the first argument (case-insensitive), and the function to
 run as the second argument.
 You can see a complete list of these triggers on our
 [javadocs, under `IRegister`](https://www.chattriggers.com/javadocs/com/chattriggers/ctjs/engine/IRegister.html).

 <aside class="notice">
   To convert an IRegister name to a trigger name, just remove the "register" from the beginning of the method name.
 </aside>

 Now any code inside of our `exampleWorldLoad` trigger will be ran whenever a world is loaded.
 From here, you
 can do many things, such as interacting with Minecraft methods or getting information from arguments that
 certain triggers may pass in.

 <aside class="notice">